1995parham/dotfiles/README.md

 ## Introduction

-This repository contains my personal configurations for Ubuntu, Archlinux (with i3/sawy/gnome window manager) and apple osx, which was created in Fall 2013 when I was a lonely BSc' student at the Amirkabir University of Technology.
+This repository contains my personal configurations for Ubuntu, Arch Linux (with sway window manager) and apple OSX, which was created in Fall 2013 when I was a lonely B.Sc.' student at the Amirkabir University of Technology.
-First of all, thank you for your visiting, to find out more about how to use this configuration with neovim, oh-my-zsh, etc. please check the following sections.
+First, thank you for your visiting.
+A dotfiles repository is a personal repository, with it, you can manage your configuration between your systems, so I make this repository, a template repository, so you can easily start your personal one from it.
 Special thanks to [@elahe-dastan](https://github.com/elahe-dastan) for using this project and reporting its issues.
 Her unique contribution to this repository and my life is unforgettable.

 ## Installation